-Dr. Renie Guilliod is an anesthesiologist and a hyperbaric and diving medicine specialist, with expertise in the treatment of non-healing wounds and lymphatic disorders (lymphedema).
-He joined the UT Southwestern faculty in 2016, and leads the team that maintains the state-of-the-art care and academic program of the Hyperbaric Medicine Unit - Institute for Exercise and Environmental Medicine, located at Texas Health Presbyterian Hospital Dallas, which is long standing collaborative program between UT Southwestern and Texas Health Resources (see www.ieemphd.org ).
+Renie Rafael Guilliod Troconis, M.D., is an Anesthesiologist and a Board Certified Undersea and Hyperbaric Medicine specialist at UT Southwestern Medical Center, with recognized expertise in the fields of Wound Care, Lymphedema, and Deep-Sea Diving.
+He joined the UT Southwestern faculty in 2016, and leads the Hyperbaric, Diving, Altitude, and Aerospace Medicine team, a state-of-the-art care and academic program within the Institute for Exercise and Environmental Medicine.
+It is located at Texas Health Presbyterian Hospital Dallas (THPHD), a long-standing collaborative program between UT Southwestern and Texas Health Resources.
+He is the Program Director of one of the only 9 ACGME - Undersea and Hyperbaric Medicine Fellowship Programs in the U.S. (IEEM / UTSW / THPHD).

-He earned his medical degree and completed his residency training in anesthesiology at the Central University of Venezuela.
-He is one of the first physicians to be fellowship-trained in hyperbaric and diving medicine following graduation from the University of Maryland Medical Center in Baltimore.
+Dr. Guilliod earned his medical degree and completed his residency training in Anesthesiology at the Central University of Venezuela.
+He is one of the first physicians to be fellowship-trained in Hyperbaric and Diving Medicine in the U.S. (University of Maryland Medical Center in Baltimore 1993 - 1994).
 He also trained in diving and hyperbaric medicine with the United States Navy and the National Oceanic and Atmospheric Administration (NOAA).
-In 1994, he received recognition as a U.S. Navy Diving Medical Officer (first civilian foreigner to complete this training, graduating with honors).
-He is a bell/mixed-gas/saturation diver and supervisor, as well as a Diving Medical Advisory Committee and European Diving Technical Committee (DMAC/EDTC) med level IIb, certified to perform fitness to dive examinations and manage diving accidents.
+In 1994, he received recognition as a U.S. Navy Diving Medical Officer, designated as the first civilian foreigner to complete this training, and graduate with honors.
+Certified as a Bell/Mixed-Gas/Saturation Diver and Supervisor, as well as a Diving Medical Advisory Committee and European Diving Technical Committee (DMAC/EDTC) med level IIb physician, accredited to perform medical evaluations of divers and manage diving accidents.

-Dr. Guilliod was chosen in 1999 as one of the medical directors of Divers Alert Network (DAN) and between 2006 and 2008, he served as President of the Latin-American Chapter of the Undersea and Hyperbaric Medical Society.
-Between 2005 and 2015, he was Assistant Professor of Anesthesiology and Internal Medicine, and Director of Research of the Division of Hyperbaric Medicine at UT Medical School, Houston.
+Dr. Guilliod was chosen in 1999 as one of the Medical Directors of Divers Alert Network (DAN) and between 2006 and 2008, served as President of the Latin-American Chapter of the Undersea and Hyperbaric Medical Society.
+From 2005 to 2015, he was Assistant Professor of Anesthesiology and Internal Medicine, and Director of Research of the Division of Hyperbaric Medicine at UT Medical School, Houston.
 He was in charge of the academic program and led the management of hyperbaric emergencies.
-His expertise with the care of critically ill patients in hyperbaric chambers was vital to provide this service, which still is only available in a small number of hospital-based hyperbaric oxygen therapy centers.
+His expertise with the care of critically ill patients in hyperbaric chambers was vital to this service, which is only available in a small number of hospital-based hyperbaric oxygen therapy centers.

 - Medical School